terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_network_v2.html.markdown

 * `value_specs` - (Optional) Map of additional options.

+* `availability_zone_hints` -  (Optional) An availability zone is used to make network resources highly available.
+Used for resources with high availability so that they are scheduled on different availability zones.
+Changing this creates a new network.

 The `segments` block supports:

 * `physical_network` - The phisical network where this network is implemented.